 - Max out the Class Mission and Exploration XP boosts (Legacy -> Character Perks -> Advancement).

 You are also better off holding off doing other activities such as Heroics/Dailies, PvP and Flashpoints until you are Level 80*.
-You will not earn the new currencies or get new gear drops from any of the aforementioned content until you are Level 80.
+You will not earn the new currencies or get new gear drops from any of the content mentioned above until you are Level 80.
 Once you're Level 80, you'll want to be doing Heroic and Daily Area Weeklies, along with your preferred content, to stay stocked up on Aquatic Resource Matrix.

 *On the PTS currently, you can not enter Operations until you are Level 80.